Chad Wellmon and Andrew Piper

 To begin to answer these questions, we surveyed over forty-five years (1969-2015) of publication data from four leading journals in the humanities—Critical Inquiry, New Literary History, PMLA, and Representations.
 Our data set was primarily drawn from the JSTOR Data for Research service, which provided metadata on authors, titles, and publication dates for all four journals, which we then manually augmented to bring publication data up to 2015.
 For the purposes of this study, we defined an article as a document with six or more pages in order to distinguish articles from letters or book reviews, for example.
 We then hand-tagged each author-article pair for PhD institution, institutional affiliation at time of publication, and the author’s gender.

-In sum, there were 3,510 total authors, 5,593 total articles, 341 PhD-granting institutions, and 741 author institutions represented in the data.
-PMLA accounted for more than one-third of the articles in our data set at 35 percent of the total; New Literary History and Critical Inquiry accounted for roughly a quarter each; and Representations accounted for 13 percent.
+In sum, there were 3,373 total authors, 5,259 articles, 331 PhD-granting institutions, and 703 author institutions represented in the data.
+PMLA accounted for one-third of the articles in our data; New Literary History and Critical Inquiry just over a quarter each; and Representations accounted for close to 14 percent.
 PMLA is by far the oldest of the journals, established in 1884.
 We limited our data, however, to the period 1970–2015.
 Data for the other journals begins with their first issue and runs almost to the present: New Literary History, 1969–2015; Critical Inquiry, 1974–2015; and Representations, 1983–2015.

 Table 1.
 This table shows the number of articles published by authors who were either trained at a given PhD institution or were employed at that institution at the time of publication.

-Authors with PhDs from just two universities, Yale and Harvard, accounted for one-fifth (19.9 percent) of all articles.
+Authors with PhDs from just two universities, Yale and Harvard, accounted for one-fifth (20.1 percent) of all articles.
 Authors trained at these two institutions were in the top two spots for every journal except Representations, for which scholars with PhDs from Berkeley accounted for 98 of 729 total articles, although authors from Harvard and Yale were in second and third place with 86 and 75 articles respectively.
+If we treated institutional concentration like income inequality, we would see a Gini co-efficient of 81.5.
+To put this in context, the Gini co-efficient of income inequality in the United States is about 45.

 Figure 1.
 Number of articles published by authors who received their PhD from a given institution (left) or where those authors were employed at time of publication (right).
 The y-axis represents the number of articles published per institution.
 Only the top two hundred institutions are shown.

 Considering just the past twenty-five years of publishing data, from 1990 to the present, didn’t significantly change the results.
-Counting from 1990 to 2015, there were 2,522 authors, 3,708 articles, 288 PhD institutions, and 629 author institutions.
-The top ten PhD institutions accounted for 49 percent of all articles.
-And Yale and Harvard this time accounted for slightly less than one-fifth or 16.9 percent of all articles.
+Counting from 1990 to 2015, there were 2,385 authors, 3,444 articles, 279 PhD institutions, and 593 author institutions.
+The top ten PhD institutions accounted for 49.7 percent of all articles.
+And Yale and Harvard this time accounted for slightly less than one-fifth or 17 percent of all articles.
+The Gini co-efficient for this period actually rises to 81.7.

 The institutional affiliation of authors at the time of publication presents only a slightly different story (figs. 1–2).
-While the top 20 percent of institutions still account for over 80 percent of all articles, the top ten institutions now only account for 29.5 percent of articles (compared to just over 50 percent for PhDs).
+While the top 20 percent of institutions still account for just under 80 percent of all articles (79.9 percent), the top ten institutions now only account for 29.9 percent of articles (compared to just over 50 percent for PhDs).
 The distribution of institutional affiliations was thus not as unevenly distributed as the author’s PhD affiliation but nevertheless still represents significant unevenness.
+Here again we find a Gini co-efficient of 74.3.

 Figure 2.
 Lorenz curves showing the fraction of all articles published as a function of PhD and author institutions.
 Here we see how 25 percent of the institutions are producing between 84–89 percent of all articles.